- American Physical Society Sites

 4. Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
 The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.

-The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Topical Group and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Topical Group.
+The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Topical Group and shall, with the approval of the Chair, authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Topical Group.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Topical Group.

 1. Qualifications.
-Officers and Members-at-Large of the Executive Committee must be members of the Topical Group for at least two years prior to nomination.
+Officers and Members-at-Large of the Executive Committee must be members of the Topical Group for at least two years prior to nomination and maintain their membership for the duration of their term of office.

 2. Ballot.
-The Vice-Chair, Secretary-Treasurer, and Members-at-Large of the Executive Committee shall be elected by mail ballot as hereinafter provided.
+The Vice-Chair, Secretary-Treasurer, and Members-at-Large of the Executive Committee shall be elected by mail and/or electronic ballot as hereinafter provided.

 3. Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
 Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the term of the current Secretary-Treasurer, and for open positions of Members-at-Large of the Executive Committee.
 The slate of candidates will be balanced as much as possible to ensure wide representation among the various fields of physics included in the membership of the Topical Group.
+The Nominating Committee shall consult with the Chair before nominating any candidate for a consecutive term.
 The Nominating Committee shall notify the Secretary-Treasurer of the results not later than sixteen weeks before the Regular Meeting, except under extraordinary circumstances.
 The Secretary-Treasurer shall inform the Topical Group members of the nominations made and shall invite these members to suggest candidates for the various offices and Executive Committee positions.
 If as many as five percent of the total Topical Group membership determined on 31 December of the year preceding the election suggests the same person for the same office, that person shall be deemed to have been nominated.

-The Secretary-Treasurer shall poll the Topical Group membership by mail ballot, stating a closing date at least three weeks prior to the Regular Meeting.
-Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designate.
+The Secretary-Treasurer shall poll the Topical Group membership by mail and/or electronic ballot, stating a closing date at least three weeks prior to the Regular Meeting.
+In the case where the Secretary-Treasurer is a candidate on the ballot for a consecutive term, the election shall be administered by a person determined by the Executive Committee, most usually the Past Chair.
+Ballots shall be returned to and counted by the election administrator or his or her designate.
 Election shall be decided by a plurality of those voting.
 If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in the case of a tie among the other Executive Committee members.
-The Secretary-Treasurer shall communicate the results of the election to the Chair at least two weeks prior to the Regular Meeting and shall publish the results in a manner designated for official announcements.
+The election administrator shall communicate the results of the election to the Chair at least two weeks prior to the Regular Meeting and shall publish the results in a manner designated for official announcements.
+The election administrator shall also notify the Society Corporate Secretary of the election results.

 5. Vice-Chair, Chair-Elect, and Chair.
 The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, and then for one year as Chair.
 The Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.

 6. Terms of Office.
-The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin at the close of the Regular Meeting of the Topical Group following their election.
+The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin June 1 following their election.
 The Secretary-Treasurer shall serve for a term of three years and may not serve more than two consecutive terms.
 The tenure of a Member-at-Large of the Executive Committee shall terminate in the event of his or her assumption of a post as an elected Officer of the Topical Group, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.

 7. Vacancies in Offices.
 If a vacancy occurs in the office of Chair, the Chair-Elect shall succeed and complete the term and shall serve as Chair also in the following year.
 The Vice-Chair shall serve simultaneously as Chair-Elect during the remainder of the term and shall continue to serve as Chair-Elect in the following term.